ericizant/assignments/exercises/16_design_a_blog/README.md

-Projects
+Design a Blog
 ====================

-FOr this assignment we made a blog with a fixed header and three (scrollable) stories.
+For this assignment we made a blog with a fixed header and three (scrollable) stories.